Don’t Stop Marketing During The COVID-19 Pandemic

 - Use your website to communicate your hours and availability.

-- Adjust your local listing in Google My Business as needed.
+- Adjust your local listing in Google Business Profile as needed.

 Utilize Work From Home Resources